dwov/IoT_temperature_monitor/README.md

      sudo apt update -y
      sudo apt upgrade -y
      ```

-2. **Install Mosquitto MQTT broker on the Ubuntu server for communication between devices.**

-   - Open PowerShell on your Windows computer.
-   - Connect to the Ubuntu server via SSH:
-     ```powershell
-     ssh ubuntu_server_ip_address
-     ```
-   - Update the package lists and install Mosquitto and Mosquitto-clients:
-     ```shell
-     sudo apt install -y mosquitto mosquitto-clients
-     ```
-   - Enable autostart at server boot.
-     ```shell
-     sudo systemctl enable mosquitto.service
-     ```
-   - Test Mosquitto configuration:
-     Open up two PowerShells and ssh into the server on both.
-     In the first one:
-     ```shell
-     mosquitto_sub -t test/topic
-     ```
-     In the second one
-     ```shell
-     mosquitto_pub -t test/topic -m "Hello, MQTT!"
-     ```
-     If everything is set up correctly, you should see the published message appear in the terminal where you subscribed.

-3. **Install Node Red on the Ubuntu server for building the user interface and data flow management.**

-   - Install Node.js and npm:
-     ```shell
-     sudo apt install nodejs npm
-     ```
-   - Verify the Node.js and npm installations:
-     ```shell
-     node --version
-     npm --version
-     ```
-   - Install Node-red:
-     ```shell
-     sudo npm install node-red
-     ```
-   - Enable autostart at server boot.
-     ```shell
-     sudo systemctl enable nodered.service
-     ```

-4. **Configure Mosquitto MQTT to communicate with the Raspberry Pi Pico WH, dissable local-only mode.**

-   - Locate the mosquitto.conf file.
-It's usually at /etc/mosquitto/
-     ```shell
-     sudo nano /etc/mosquitto/mosquitto.conf
-     ```
-   - Add listener 1883 and allow_anonymous true

-### Ubuntu WSL Mosquitto Setup
-This was my way because of logistical difficulties.

 1. **Getting Setup with Ubuntu WSL**
     - Install WSL by following Microsofts [this guide](https://learn.microsoft.com/en-us/windows/wsl/install).
 Then Install Ubuntu from [Microsoft Store](https://www.microsoft.com/store/productId/9PDXGNCFSCZV?ocid=pdpshare).